Stickelberger elements and Kolyvagin systems: Local conditions and Selmer groups

 \subsubsection{Selmer groups over $k_\infty$}

-Let $k_n$ denote the unique subfield $k_\infty$ of degree $p^n$ over $k$.
+Let $k_n$ denote the unique subfield $k_\infty$, which is of degree $p^n$ over $k$.
 We also set $L_n=L\cdot k_n$.
-Repeating the arguments of the previous section (replacing the totally real field $k$ with the totally real field $k_n$), we prove
+Repeating the arguments of the previous section (replacing the totally real field $k$ with the totally real field $k_n$), we prove the following: